tora-tool/ansible-oracle-modules-ari/README.md

 #### oracle_directory ####

-- This module manage Oracle directory objects.
+- This module manages Oracle directory objects.
 - It can create, replace or drop directories.

+#### oracle_sql ####

+- This module executes SQL queries or PL/SQL blocks.
+- It can be used to execute select statements to fetch data from database.
+- It can be used to execute arbitrary SQL statement.
+Connection is set to autocommit, so there's no transaction management.
+- It can be used to execute PL/SQL blocks.
+- It cannot execute SQL statements and PL/SQL blocks in one call.
+- Its inputs are direct SQL or a file containing SQL.

 #### oracle_tablespace ####

-- This module manage Oracle tablespace objects.
+- This module manages Oracle tablespace objects.
 - It can create, alter or drop tablespaces and datafiles.
 - It supports permanent, undo and temporary tablespaces.
 - It supports online/offline state and read only/read write state.